 This book sells for $115.00 as a hardcover and $114.00 as an e-book.

 The Conscious Caregiver: A Mindful Approach to Caring for Your Loved One Without Losing Yourself by Linda Abbit

 Linda Abbit, a veteran of the caregiving industry and founder of Tender Loving Eldercare, shares valuable advice on taking care of a loved one and handling all the dramatic life changes and emotional challenges that come with it.

 You can buy the book at $16.99 as a paperback.

 Can’t We Talk about Something More Pleasant?: A Memoir by Roz Chast

 This memoir comes complete with the author’s stories and some cool comic cartoons that illustrate her struggles with her aging parents during their last six years.
 It offers both comfort and comic relief, so you’d better be ready to laugh and cry as you read it.

 It goes for $9.02 as a paperback, $19.43 as a hardcover, and $9.99 as a Kindle book.

 The Bottom Line

 Sometimes, life as a caregiver can be overwhelming.
 You might not know what to do or who to turn to for support.
-With these books, you’re sure to find some comfort you need, along with some helpful information to make your caregiving experience much easier.
+With these books, you’re sure to find some comfort you need, along with some helpful information to make your caregiving journey and experience much easier.